 Q3) What was it about AJRCA that drew you to enroll here?

 I have wanted to become a rabbi for a long time.
 Until now, I didn’t think that was possible because I live in a fairly remote area.
-I was so excited to read that AJRCA has a low residency program!
+I was so excited to read that AJRCA has an online program!
 I also love that it’s a transdenominational school, where I can learn with Jews from all different backgrounds.

 Q4) What were you doing prior to enrolling?